seia-soto/airi-sato/README.md

 The code doesn't work as people expected, voice connection related things always crashes up since v11.6.1.
 In contrast, Eris.JS has stable and less-abstracted the code.
 I think I can express my application with Eris.JS more than Discord.JS.

+## How to manage the version of the project?

+You need to use `git` as the version management system since I pushes the update to GitHub.
+Pull the repository and get the latest update via resetting your local.